 This is where the tagline comes in.

 Say More With Less

-There’s too much going on in the world for people to remember you, unless you make it easy for them.
-An effective tagline is simple way to carry your message.
+There’s too much going on for people to remember you, unless you make it easy for them.
+An effective tagline is a simple way to carry your message.
 Remember the iPod example in “It’s Not Sexy, It Just Works — Get To Your Core Marketing Message?”

 The iPod’s tagline was “1000 songs in your pocket.”
 Right now BMWs tagline is the “ultimate driving machine.”
 These taglines not only make it easy for your audience to understand exactly what the product is, but it’s also a message that’s simple to share.
 And shareable information is spreadable.
 You can tweet it, text it and talk about it with ease.

 But how do you get to this tagline.